Book of Joseph: Background

 "...in connection with two of the bodies, were something rolled up with the same kind of linnen, saturated with the same bitumen, which, when examined, proved to be two rolls of papyrus, previously mentioned.
 I may add that two or three other small pieces of papyrus, with astronomical calculations, epitaphs, etc were found with others of the Mummies."

 According to Cowdery, these two scrolls contained "...the writings of Abraham and Joseph".
 John Whitmer wrote in his history about the papyri:

 "Joseph the Seer saw these records and by the revelation of Jesus Christ could translate these records which gave an account of our forefathers, much of which was written by Joseph of Egypt who was sold by his brethren, which when all translated will be a pleasing history and of great value to the Saints."

-The September 1843 the entry in the History of the Joseph Smith has the following:
+The September 1843 the entry in the History of the Church has the following: